Table of Contents

 We have some great Beatles amp settings here.

 This is another iconic Lynyrd Skynyrd song that you’ll want to nail when it comes to your amp settings.
-This is a classic rock ballad that was recorded in 1973 and will also benefit from a Gibson Les Paul style electric guitar.
+This is a classic rock ballad that was recorded in 1973.
+It will also benefit from a Gibson Les Paul electric guitar or similar.

 Clean amp settings for this song will be the best.
 If you have a Fender Blues Junior or similar amp, keep the controls at: